MursalinLarik/Analyzing-Facebook-DETR-Tramsformers-/README.md

 ![alt text](https://github.com/MursalinLarik/Analyzing-Facebook-DETR-Transformers-/blob/main/architecture.png)
 <br />
 <br />
 Using this architecture we were able to analyse its performance on several scenarios.
+The below are the results for panotic segmentation and object detection using DETR backbone.
+In panoptic segmentation, it can be observed that how accurately are objects detected and segmented.
 The results are as following:
 ![alt text](https://github.com/MursalinLarik/Analyzing-Facebook-DETR-Transformers-/blob/main/panoptic1.png)
 ![alt text](https://github.com/MursalinLarik/Analyzing-Facebook-DETR-Transformers-/blob/main/pan2.png)
 ![alt text](https://github.com/MursalinLarik/Analyzing-Facebook-DETR-Transformers-/blob/main/pan3.png)